Tenindewa School Site

 Tenindewa Primary School was opened from 1914 to 1939.

-This building of one room 20 feet by 12 feet (6 x 3.2 metres) had an iron roof, new jarrah floor and hessian sides and was situated on the North East corner of Lot 2, where (–Murray) Menang road meets the Geraldton Mullewa road.
+This building of one room 20 feet by 12 feet (6 x 3.2 meters) had an iron roof, new jarrah floor and hessian sides and was situated on the Northeast corner of Lot 2, where (–Murray) Menang road meets the Geraldton Mullewa road.

 One acre of land was included with the building, on the understanding that the Education Department would be responsible for the costs of the survey and land transfer fees.